zoltan-gal/html-css-exercises/html/1-practicing-list/README.md

 In this exercise, you will build various lists to practice HTML lists.

+Create a new HTML file and complete the below exercises.
+Each exercise should get a meaningful header that gives context.

-## Simple shopping list
+## Exercise 1: Simple shopping list

 Create a custom shopping list with containing at least 10 items, use unordered HTML list.

-Add a meaningful terse header to your lists to give the context.
-(Note: this will required for each of the following exercises too).

-## Categorised shopping list
+## Exercise 2: Categorised shopping list

 Create another list but for now group each product into a product category.
+See an example below.

+Hint: You don't know how to make a multilevel list?
+Google for it one of these keywords `nested list HTML`, `embedded list HTLM` or `multilevel list HTML`.

 For example:
  - Grain